tsyne/tsyne/LLM.md

 - TypeScript source files live in `src/` (`.ts` files only)
 - Compiled output goes to `dist/` directory only (via `npm run build`)
 - **NEVER** have `.js` or `.d.ts` files in the `src/` tree
-- Use `npx ts-node` for running applications (compiles on-the-fly)
+- Use `npx tsx` for running applications (compiles on-the-fly with esbuild)
-- This applies to both development AND production - ts-node is used everywhere
+- This applies to both development AND production - tsx is used everywhere
-- Tests use ts-node automatically - no pre-compilation needed
+- Tests use tsx automatically - no pre-compilation needed

 **Why this matters:**
-- When `.js` files exist in `src/`, Node.js/ts-node loads them instead of compiling `.ts` files
+- When `.js` files exist in `src/`, Node.js/tsx loads them instead of compiling `.ts` files
 - This causes stale code issues where your TypeScript changes don't take effect
-- The project depends on ts-node on-the-fly compilation, not pre-compiled artifacts
+- The project depends on tsx on-the-fly compilation, not pre-compiled artifacts
-- `npm run build` creates `dist/` for distribution, but runtime uses ts-node
+- `npm run build` creates `dist/` for distribution, but runtime uses tsx

 **If you find `.js` files in src/:**
 ```bash